logzio/s3-hook/README.md

 If there are specific paths within you bucket that you want to pull logs from, you can use the `pathsRegex` variable.
 This variable should hold a comma seperated list of regexes that match the paths you wish to extract logs from.
+**Note**: this will still trigger you Lambda function everytime a new object will be added to your bucket, but if the key does not match the regexes, the function will quit and won't send the logs.

 ## Changelog